-This qualification reflects the role of individuals who use sound knowledge of industry operations and a broad range of managerial skills to coordinate hospitality operations.
-They operate independently, have responsibility for others and make a range of operational business decisions.
-This course provides the skills and knowledge for an individual to be competent in the middle management level as a Manager, Supervisor or Team Leader in any hospitality area.
+This qualification reflects the role of individuals operating at a senior level who use substantial industry knowledge and wide-ranging, specialised managerial skills.
+They operate independently, take responsibility for others and make a range of strategic business decisions.
+This course provides the skills and knowledge for an individual to work in any sector of the hospitality industry as a senior manager in large organisation or small business owner or manager.

 - Applicants must be minimum 18 years of age at the time of commencement